-The analog clock is located on the right side of the dash and provides a display of the current time.
-To set the clock, pull the button located on the top center of the gauge.
-The clock will continue to run directly from the DC current of the boat's battery.
+The Analog Clock is located on the right side of the dash and provides a display of the current time.
+To set the clock, depress the button above the clock until the correct time is displayed.
+The hands should rotate in a clockwise motion.